Derplar/Capstone-Project/README.md

 npx create-react-app reactapp

+After it's done installing, go into the reactapp folder, so you're in reactapp/reactapp

 npm add axios

 This will install all necessary files to your local machine.
 These files will not be pushed